A HAPPIER CULTURE IS A THRIVING CULTURE

-WHY HAPPIER EMPLOYEES ARE GOOD FOR BUSINESS?
+WHY HAPPY WORKPLACE IS GOOD FOR YOUR BUSINESS?

-In BI Worldwide’s most recent research study in which (8%) of American workers who “strongly disagree” that they are currently happy with their jobs, a large portion (55%) agree or strongly agree that they are “willing to work especially hard for my organization’s customers.”
-That amount spikes to (87%) between those who are happiest with their employment, undoubtedly creating a statistically substantial connection between happiness and customer focus.
+In BI Worldwide’s most recent research study in which (8%) of American workers who strongly disagree that they are currently happy with their jobs, a large portion (55%) agree or strongly agree that they are ” willing to work especially hard for my organization’s customers. ” That amount spikes to (87%) between those who are happiest with their employment, undoubtedly creating a statistically substantial connection between happiness and customer focus.

 Gallup recent reports in “The State of the American Workplace” that employees who are engaged are more likely to improve customer relationships, with a resulting (20%) increase in sales.

-In the 2016 Employee Engagement Benchmark Study by the Tempkin Group’s reports that companies that outshine in customer experience have 1 1/2 times more engaged employees as other customer experience “laggards.”
+In the 2016 Employee Engagement Benchmark Study by the Tempkin Group’s reports that companies that outshine in customer experience have 1 1/2 times more engaged employees as other customer experience laggards.

 more innovation (HBR)